By Epicure & Culture

 With only the Great Pyramids in Giza still standing today, it’s no wonder so few people know of the Seven Ancient World Wonders.
 The other six are believed to have been destroyed by either fires, earthquakes or looting, and as such archeologists and historians have had to rely mainly on literary representations to get an understanding of their history and design.

 Having seen the Temple of Artemis at Ephesus ourselves, we were featured in an article about these world wonders that are steeped in ancient history.
-Here are a few of them as told by Air Charter Service USA, the sponsors of this post.
-You can find the rest here.
+Here are a few of them.

 Temple Of Artemis At Ephesus